-When you arrive for your examination, your health provider will fit you with the PillCam sensor belt, worn over your clothing.
-You will then swallow the vitamin-sized capsule with a glass of water and can then resume most daily activities.
+First, your health provider will fit you with a sensor belt that you will wear over your clothing.
+Next, you will swallow the capsule with a glass of water.
+You can then resume most of your daily activities.

 You will receive written preparation instructions before the examination.
-In general, an empty stomach allows optimal viewing conditions, so you will need to begin a liquid diet the day prior to the examination.
+In general, an empty stomach creates the best images, so you will need to begin a liquid diet the day before your capsule endoscopy appointment.
 You should have nothing to eat or drink for approximately 10 hours before your procedure.

 On the day of the procedure, male patients need to shave their abdomen six inches above and below their navel.
 Women may need to shave their upper pelvis area.
 The gastroenterology team performing the test will advise patients on the specifics of shaving.